 It will also pay $3.4 million to the Native Vegetation Fund, which helps restore, revegetate and protect vegetation across South Australia.

 SIMEC Energy has also worked with Succession Ecology Australia to identify a new way to flatten native vegetation, which reduces the effects of dust on site during construction and long-term problems associated with disturbing the soil crust.

-Today’s announcement strengthens Mr Gupta’s position in South Australia, which began in 2017 when his company Liberty House purchased the struggling Whyalla Steelworks from Arrium.
+Mr Gupta’s strong position in South Australia began in 2017 when his company Liberty House purchased the struggling Whyalla Steelworks from Arrium.